 Potential gains in Danish life expectancy if lifespan inequality were reduced towards Swedish levels

 Reducing mortality from cancers below age 85 would decrease the gap in lifespan inequality by 31% and 22% for females and males, respectively (Table 1).
-This would be translated into gains in life expectancy of 0.57 years for females and 0.66 years for males, respectively 44% and 37% of the overall gap.
-Reducing infant mortality (of all causes) to Swedish levels would reduce lifespan inequality by 46% for females and 49% for males.
-This would be translated into gains in life expectancy of .14 years for females and .16 years for males, respectively 10% and 9% of the overall gap.
+This translate into gains in life expectancy of 0.57 years for females and 0.66 years for males, respectively 44% and 37% of the total gap.
+Reducing infant mortality (from all causes) to Swedish levels would reduce lifespan inequality by 46% for females and 49% for males.
+This would be translated into gains in life expectancy of .14 years for females and .16 years for males, respectively 10% and 9% of the total gap.

 Achieving Swedish levels in cardiovascular conditions would decrease the gap in lifespan inequality by almost 10% in both sexes and increase life expectancy by .2 year (Table 1).
 Conversely, if Sweden were to achieve the level of Danish external mortality, it would benefit by two additional months in life expectancy for both sexes (Table 1).